Everyone is welcome in the two libraries at Freed-Hardeman University, whether you are affiliated with the school or not.

 There are two ways to renew an item: Log on to your My Library Account

 to do it online, or bring the items back to the library to do it in person.

 All items checked out from the library will have a due date.
-You'll be told when they're due and books will be stamped when you check them out; you'll also receive a courtesy email notice the day before something is due to remind you.
+You will be told when they're due, and books will be stamped when you check them out; you'll also receive a courtesy email notice the day before something is due to remind you.

-- or two weeks for a few items like FLIX movies - the item will be considered lost by the system.
+- or two weeks for certain items like FLIX movies - the item will be considered lost by the system.
 See the Lost Items section for details.

-Note: While faculty and staff are not charged fines for most overdue items, they are subject to fines for overdue FLIX movies and Juvenile Kits, Textbooks and Teaching Manipulatives.
+Note: While there are not permanent fines for returned overdue book items, all patrons are responsible to pay fines for overdue FLIX movies, games, sports equipment, Juvenile Kits, Textbooks, and Teaching Manipulatives.

 Note: We make every effort to make sure you get your courtesy and overdue notices, but failure to receive an email doesn't exempt you from

 fines on overdue items.
 Logging on to your My Library Account to check due dates is the best way to keep up with everything you have checked out and when they're due.

 Items more than five weeks overdue will automatically be considered lost by the library

 system.
 After that time, your library account will be billed for the replacement cost of